Best medicinal herbs: spice up your cooking and improve your well-being

 Perhaps I should call this a starter's guide to the best medicinal herbs and spices in our garden.

 All foods have one great enemy; oxygen is its name.
 Once you pick them from the plant, and remove their skins or shells, decay starts and they rapidly lose their essential value.
-So I strongly advocate against buying an array of herbs in bottles that will sit on your kitchen shelf with the dregs used only years later.
+So I strongly advocate against buying an array of herbs and spices in large bottles that will sit on your kitchen shelf with the dregs used only years later.

 They will not only taste dreadful but add very little of value to your well-being.